dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 markdownEngineName       | Y                   | Set the name of markdown engine, default is `dfm`, and another build-in engine is `gfm`. markdownEngineProperties | Y                   | Set the parameters for markdown engine, value should be a JSON string. noLangKeyword            | Y                   | Disable default lang keyword, it can be downloaded from [here](http://dotnet.github.io/docfx/langwordmapping/langwordMapping.yml). docsets                  |                     | Contains the configs of docsets.
-It should be an array.
-More information can be found in **Section3.2.2**.
+It should be an dictionary with key as docset name, and value as docset config.
+More information about docset config can be found in **Section3.2.2**.

 #### 3.2.1 `Template`s and `Theme`s